nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 ## Background

 A channel is a model for sharing memory via message passing.
 A thread is able to send or receive messages over a channel.
 It's like sending a letter to your friend.
 The postman is the channel.
 Your friend is the receiver.
-You may know  `system/channels` already exists.
-What’s the difference between new channels implementation and the old one?
-If you use the old one, you need to copy your letter by hand first and send the copied one to your friend instead.
-Then your friend may mark something on the copied letter, it won’t affect the original letter.
-It works fine, however it is not efficient.
-If you use the new one, you only need to put your letter in the mailbox.
-No need to copy your letter!
+You probably already know `system/channels`.
+What’s the difference between the new channels implementation and the old one?
+If you use the old one, you will need to copy your letter by hand first and send the copy to your friend.
+Then your friend may mark something on the copied letter and it won’t affect the original.
+This works fine, however it is not efficient.
+If you use the new implementation, you will only need to put your letter in the mailbox.
+No need to copy it!

 ## The advantages